HTTY Specification

 Senders SHOULD treat HTTY as an out-of-band capability advertisement, not as the sole protocol negotiation mechanism.

-This mechanism allows a terminal or intermediate environment to explicitly disable HTTY while preserving forward compatibility for future framing versions.
+This mechanism allows a terminal or intermediate environment to explicitly disable HTTY while preserving forward compatibility for future transport versions.

 Sender Requirements

-- Preserve the byte order of the carried HTTP/2 stream.
+- Preserve the byte order of the carried HTTP/2 connection exactly.

-- Stop emitting HTTY chunks once the underlying transport has ended.
+- Stop emitting HTTY transport bytes once the underlying session transport has ended.

 Senders MAY: